-The key to maximizing Home Care hours through the Medicaid program is good documentation of your loved ones needs.
+The key to maximizing Home Care hours through the Medicaid program is good documentation of your loved ones' needs.

-- The approval of 24-hour care is rare, and must be strongly advocated for.
-For a family member who requires 24-hour assistance (whether care is provided informally by another family member or in conjunction with personal care aids) the 24-hour needs must be specifically set forth in detail and thoroughly explained so that the exception that prohibits the use of task-based assessment for people with 24-hour needs can be invoked. - Please note that the medical forms used in most local districts do not specifically elicit the detailed information needed to maximize home care hours from the treating physician.
-It is imperative that family members elicit this information from the physician and ensure its inclusion on the medical forms. - ✓ Once a Medicaid approval is given, a mandatory assessment (the at-home assessment) is conducted by the county/local district nurse, to determine the home care needs of the applicant.
+- The approval of 24-hour care is rare and must be strongly advocated for.
+For a family member who requires 24-hour assistance (whether care is provided informally by another family member or in conjunction with personal care aides) the 24-hour needs must be specifically set forth in detail and thoroughly explained so that the exception that prohibits the use of task-based assessment for people with 24-hour needs can be invoked. - During a home care assessment for 24-hour care, a thorough and comprehensive review is conducted, emphasizing the individual's needs throughout the day and night.
+This includes assessing potential risks and the need for necessary assistance during sleep periods, which are critical for intensive care plans. - Please note that the medical forms used in most local districts do not specifically elicit the detailed information needed to maximize home care hours from the treating physician.
+It is imperative that family members elicit this information from the physician and ensure its inclusion on the medical forms. - Upon receiving Medicaid approval, the application process commences by reaching out to the New York Independent Assessor (NYIA).
+When an individual seeking community-based home care services or their representative contacts NYIA, the NYIA agent will arrange two appointments as part of the new Independent Assessment procedure.
+Following a clinical assessment conducted by a physician, nurse practitioner, or physician's assistant, the applicant will receive a letter detailing the assessment outcomes.
+If approved for enrollment in a managed long-term care plan, the applicant can then contact an MLTC to determine the approved hours of care.
+A plan representative will conduct an additional brief assessment to ascertain the required personal care services and the weekly hours of care that Medicaid will cover.

 Family members must insist that they be present during the at-home assessment.
-During this assessment, all needs of the applicant must be made known in exacting detail, taking into account scheduled and unscheduled day and nighttime personal care needs.
-Addressing these needs will ensure that a care plan is developed that meets all personal care needs. - In addition, the family should submit other evidence to support the home care application.
-This evidence can include but is not limited to: independent evaluation by a nurse, social worker, physical therapist, or simply an affidavit by a family member, friend, or private home care aide who is familiar with the family member's personal needs. - Finally, care must taken to avoid the "safety monitoring" trap.
-Assistance that is categorized as "safety monitoring" is not approved under the Medicaid program and no home care hours will be provided for this type of assistance.
-However, assistance to ensure the safe performance of recognized activities, such as to prevent falling, is not "safety monitoring", and must be provided.
-This type of assistance should be classified as assistance with ambulation or transfer not as "safety monitoring" which has the narrow definition of supervising a person who has dementia to prevent unsafe behaviors such as wandering. - A family member who has and exhibits behaviors related to dementia can obtain care if the needed assistance is not mischaracterized as a stand-alone task of
+During this assessment, all needs of the applicant must be made known in exact detail, taking into account scheduled and unscheduled day and nighttime personal care needs.
+Addressing these needs will ensure that a care plan is developed that meets all personal care needs.

+In addition, the family should submit other evidence to support the home care application.
+This evidence can include but is not limited to: a letter from the applicant's doctor, a sleep log, an independent evaluation by a nurse, social worker, physical therapist, or simply an affidavit by a family member, friend, or private home care aide who is familiar with the family member's personal needs.